OfficeDev/Microsoft-Teams-Samples/samples/connector-todo-notification/nodejs/Readme.md

 contentType: samples
 createdDate: "11-11-2021 23:30:17"
 ---

-# Microsoft Teams Sample for Authentication in Connector in nodejs
+# Microsoft Teams Sample Connector

 This is a sample connector application which demonstarates how to add authentication to connector configuration page and send notification on task creation.